iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

       // change visibility of the instance represented by tree node.
     },
     dispose() {
-      // do some clean up if necessary when before new visibility handler in created or components is unmounted.
+      // if necessary, do some clean up before new visibility handler is created or component is unmounted.
     },
   };
 }